-For the year ended June 30, 2015, 99.9% of SolTrans' net position is reflected in its investment in capital assets (e.g., buses, support vehicles, parking facilities/lots, bus shelters, and peripheral buildings and equipment for operations, maintenance, and administrative support).
+For the years ended June 30, 2017 and 2016, 99.8% of SolTrans' net position is reflected in its net investment in capital assets (e.g., buses, support vehicles, parking facilities/lots, bus shelters, and peripheral buildings and equipment for operations, maintenance, and administrative support).
 SolTrans uses these capital assets to provide transportation service to the Cities of Vallejo and Benicia, as well as maintain the necessary service infrastructure.
 All of SolTrans' capital assets were procured with a mix of federal, state, and local funds.
-The capitalization threshold for rolling stock (bus equipment, parts, and materials) is \$5,000 and all other maintenance/office equipment and furniture for the year ended June 30, 2015, was \$1,000.
+The capitalization threshold for rolling stock (bus equipment, parts, and materials) is \$5,000 and all other maintenance/office equipment and furniture for the years ended June 30, 2017 and 2016, was \$1,000.
 Any item purchased that did not meet the aforementioned criteria was expensed in the period.